AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 As a system administrator, you have full visibility of the changes made in the [Admin Console](https://adminconsole.adobe.com/).
 You can search the audit log based on the type of actions, when they occurred, and who made them.

 Then, view and download these reports for further analysis.
-[Learn more](https://helpx.adobe.com/enterprise/using/audit-logs.html).
+Learn more: [Use audit log to track user assignments and events](https://helpx.adobe.com/enterprise/using/audit-logs.html).

 ### **[!UICONTROL Assignment Reports]** {#assignment-reports}